Can I claim flight compensation for bad weather

 In the next section, we’ll discuss how you can claim for flight cancellations and delays due to weather.

 What happens if my flight is cancelled due to weather?

-Under EU Reg 261, you can claim between €250 and €600 for delays, cancellations or overbookings.
+Under EU Reg 261 and UK equivalent, you can claim between €250 and €600 for delays, cancellations or overbookings.
 You should ask the airline to provide written confirmation of the cancellation before making a claim.
 You should also collect receipts for additional bookings or purchases.

 What are my rights if my flight is cancelled due to bad weather?

 Your entitlement will vary depending on the flight distance.
-Under EU Reg 261, your airline must legally inform you of your rights and provide assistance/access to basic services while you are waiting at the airport.
+Under EU Reg 261 and UK equivalent, your airline must legally inform you of your rights and provide assistance/access to basic services while you are waiting at the airport.